firebolt-db/godocs/docs/Guides/migration-guides/redshift.md

 has_children: false
 ---

-# Migrate from Redshift to Firebolt
+# Migrate from Amazon Redshift to Firebolt

 Migrating from Amazon Redshift to Firebolt unlocks significant improvements in performance, scalability, and cost efficiency for analytics workloads.
 Firebolt’s modern, decoupled architecture eliminates many of the constraints of Redshift’s monolithic cluster approach, enabling faster query performance, elastic compute scaling, and optimized workload management.